foliagecanine/tritium-os/README.md

 You can alternatively build it from source, which you can find at [ftp://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz] (https://bit.ly/2ZNmsQa)*
 (This statement is REQUIRED by the GPL, under which grub is licensed)

+\*If you hover on the link, it is a bit.ly link.
+This is because github does not properly hyperlink ftp:// links.
+If you are paranoid about bit.ly links or something, you can just copy the address into your url bar.

 ### Building/testing the iso
 Then type `./iso.sh` to create the iso file
 OR